pallets/jinja/docs/api.rst

     .. attribute:: message

-        The error message as utf-8 bytestring.
+        The error message.

     .. attribute:: lineno

-        The line number where the error occurred
+        The line number where the error occurred.

     .. attribute:: name

-        The load name for the template as unicode string.
+        The load name for the template.

     .. attribute:: filename

-        The filename that loaded the template as bytestring in the encoding of the file system (most likely utf-8 or mbcs on Windows systems).
+        The filename that loaded the template in the encoding of the file system (most likely utf-8, or mbcs on Windows systems).

-    The reason why the filename and error message are bytestrings and not unicode strings is that Python 2.x is not using unicode for exceptions and tracebacks as well as the compiler.
-This will change with Python 3.

 .. autoexception:: jinja2.TemplateRuntimeError